MSadekUni/python-portscan/docs/source/index.rst

 The full `source code <http://www.python.org/>`_ is availible on GitHub.

-The differen modules are documented below:
+The different modules are documented below:

 .. toctree::
    :maxdepth: 2